Jaume Alonso-Cuevillas: Career

 Alonso-Cuevillas was a scholar at the Ministry of Education and Science (1987–90).
-He joined the University of Barcelona in 1988 as a lecturer (profesor colaborador).
-He was promoted to interim associate professor (profesor titular interino) in 1992 and the following year became an associate professor (profesor titular de universidad).
+He joined the University of Barcelona in 1988 as a lecturer (professor colaborador).
+He was promoted to interim associate professor (professor titular interino) in 1992 and the following year became an associate professor (professor titular de universidad).
 In 2005 he became professor of procedural law.

 Alonso-Cuevillas was dean of the Bar Association of Barcelona (1997-05), president of the Council of Catalan Law (1999-00) and president of the European Federation of the Bar Association (2007–08).
 He is a member of the Royal Academy of Doctors of Spain.
 He received the Ferran Termes Prize in 2015.

 Alonso-Cuevillas is the lawyer for exiled President of Catalonia Carles Puigdemont.
 He contested the 2019 general election as a Together for Catalonia (JxCat) electoral alliance candidate in the Province of Girona and was elected to the Congress of Deputies.

 In July 2020 Alonso-Cuevillas joined the newly formed Together for Catalonia political party.
 He stood in the 2021 Catalan regional election for the Province of Barcelona and was elected to the Parliament of Catalonia.
 On 12 March 2021 he was elected Second Secretary of the Parliament of Catalonia.